 i.
 Funnily enough, they actually named it the imaginary number and called this whole new extension complex numbers.
 But, to give credit where credit is due, complex numbers are extremely useful in all kinds of sciences, including physics and statistics.

 So, now that we have all these fancy numbers, what good can we do with them?
-That's right – take a boatload of them, write them in a table and treat them as one thing.
+That's right – take a boatload of them, write them in a table, and treat them as one thing.

 A matrix is an array of elements (usually numbers) that has a set number of rows and columns.
-An example of a matrix would be
+An example of a matrix would be:

 Moreover, we say that a matrix has cells, or boxes, into which we write the elements of our array.
 For example, matrix

 A above has the value in the cell that is in the second row and the second column.
 The starting point here are 1-cell matrices, which are, for all intents and purposes, the same thing as real numbers.

 As you can see, matrices came to be when a scientist decided that he needs to write a few numbers concisely and operate with the whole lot as a single object.
 As such, they naturally appear when dealing with:

-- vectors and vector spaces;
+- Vectors and vector spaces;

 - 3-dimensional geometry (e.g., the dot product and the cross product);

-- linear transformations (translation and rotation); and
+- Linear transformations (translation and rotation); and

-- graph theory and discrete mathematics.
+- Graph theory and discrete mathematics.